lexra/kpdocker/README.md

 #### How to Convert YOLOv3 weights to ONNX?

-#### While invoking a python function with a list of parameters, could we change the order of the given list of parameters?
+#### While invoking a python function with a list of parameters, could we change the order of the given list?

 #### Could we use ${PYTHONPATH} to replece `sys.path.append(str(pathlib.Path("/data1/keras_yolo3").resolve()))` described above?